kmoppel/kmoppel.github.io/_posts/2026-01-24-csi-postgres-did-someone-change-my-table.md

 as some monitoring was in place storing timestamped `pg_current_wal_lsn()` converted into a numeric via `pg_wal_lsn_diff()`) and extract the old correct table contents.

 *PS!* A side learning from here - good monitoring can turn out to be extremely valuable for random ad-hoc tasks!
+Here though as an alternative the approximate change time can be seen from archived WAL timestamps as well.

 # The more humane way for the future - track_commit_timestamp